Opium Wars with China 1839-1860

 Such Sir, is the degree of approbation I bestow upon the China expedition.

 Even those taking part had misgivings, General Charles Gordon later to become known as ‘Chinese Gordon’ from his efforts in the Taiping Rebellion wrote a letter to his mother:

 “…You can scarcely imagine the beauty and magnificence of the places we burnt.
 It made one’s heart sore to burn them; in fact these palaces were so large, and we were so pressed for time, that we could not plunder them carefully.
 Quantities of gold ornaments were burnt, considered as brass.
 It was wretchedly demoralizing work for an army.
 Everybody was wild for plunder.”

 Within China the world view changed, China was not the only major nation in the world.
 Other nations were not just irritating gnats biting the central behemoth.
 China had to understand foreign perspectives and no longer ignore all things non-Chinese.

 Taiping Rebellion context

 The second Opium War took place at the same time as the Taiping Rebellion (1850-64) and China's weakness must be seen as a sideshow compared to this devastating Civil War.
 In 1860 one third of China (and the most prosperous parts) were under Taiping control.
 The foreigners could threaten to support the Taiping rebels in the power play against the Qing Imperial system.
 Indeed foreign arms and tactical support was being provided to both sides of the Rebellion.
 The two Opium Wars compared to the Taiping Rebellions were skirmishes.
-In the 2nd Opium War 2,000 Allies (Britain; America; France) were killed compared to 30,000 Chinese.
+In the 2nd Opium War 2,000 Allies (British, American and French) were killed compared to 30,000 Chinese.
 The Taiping rebellion cost something like 25,000,000 Chinese lives.

 Kicking the habit